-“We need to wage a war on Alzheimer’s, just as we did with Cancer,” says Comer.
+“We need to wage a war on Alzheimer’s, just as we did with cancer,” says Comer.
 “We need options around the disease.
-Baby boomers need to say the disease is ‘unacceptable for our future.”
+Baby boomers need to say the disease is unacceptable for our future,” and help reduce the stigma of Alzheimer’s.

-The intensity of Alzheimer’s care is ridiculous.

-Comer realized she had post-traumatic stress after she attended a conference that discussed post traumatic stress in returning veterans.
-She realized she had been hyper vigilant for 18 years.
-Not only that, circadian rhythms get thrown off as caregivers deal with Sundowner’s Syndrome.
-And if Alzheimer’s research could just get a little further — or a cure found — many of these problems could be avoided.
+Comer realized she had post-traumatic stress after having been hyper vigilant for 18 years.
+Not only that, but hers and my other caregivers’ circadian rhythms get thrown off when dealing with Sundowner’s Syndrome in loved ones.
+If Alzheimer’s research could just get a little further — many of these problems could be avoided, she says.

 “Nothing prepares you for this disease.
 No one is prepared for the isolation.
 Friends disappear because the person they knew is no longer there.
 The caregiver gets trapped with the patient.
 It is very lonely and isolating,” notes Comer.
 Support groups don’t work for everyone — either because they are not age appropriate or because the cost to replace yourself for time away from the patient is prohibitive.
-It’s really a double-edged sword, she conveys.
-“You need something to brighten your spirit.”
-Comer’s grandchildren and women friends saved her as they were her “antidepressant of choice.”
-She recalls friends saying to her, “We’ve got to get you out to breathe.”
+It’s really a double-edged sword,” she conveys.

 Meryl Comer is an Emmy award-winning reporter, producer, moderator and talk show host with more than 30 years of broadcast journalism experience.
 She was among the first female broadcasters to specialize in business news as it relates to public policy.
 She is President of the Geoffrey Beene Foundation Alzheimer’s Initiative and organized Rock Stars of Science initiative.